 Except for bonds issued under the Trust Agreement that by the terms thereof are subordinate to the other bonds issued under the Trust Agreement, all bonds issued under the Trust Agreement will be equally and ratably secured by the pledges and covenants contained therein.
-All such bonds that are equally and ratably secured, including the prior series of bonds issued in the respective aggregate principal amounts and on the respective dates as described in "THE PROGRAM - Experience to Date Under Program" herein, and the Series 32 Bonds are herein referred to as the "Bonds."
-Information descriptive of the Series 32 Bonds which is included on the cover page hereof is part of this Official Statement.
+Information descriptive of the Related Bonds which is included on the cover page hereof is part of this Official Statement.
+In August 2011, the Agency issued \$34,000,000 of Market Bonds and arranged for the release of \$51,000,000 of Escrow Bonds.
+All \$85,000,000 of such Bonds are now outstanding under the Trust Agreement.

-All capitalized terms used in this Official Statement which are defined in the Trust Agreement shall have the same meanings as are set forth therein (see Appendix C - "SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT AND THE THIRTY-SECOND SUPPLEMENTAL TRUST AGREEMENT- Definitions").
-The summaries of and references to the Act, the Trust Agreement and the other statutes and documents referred to herein and the description of the Series 32 Bonds which are included in or attached to this Official Statement do not purport to be comprehensive or definitive, and such summaries, references and descriptions are qualified in their entirety by reference to each such document or statute, copies of which are available from the Agency upon request.
+All capitalized terms used in this Official Statement which are defined in the Trust Agreement shall have the same meanings as are set forth therein (see Appendix C - "SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT AND THE THIRD SUPPLEMENTAL TRUST AGREEMENT").
+The summaries of and references to the Act, the Trust Agreement and the other statutes and documents referred to herein and the description of the Related Bonds which are included in or attached to this Official Statement do not purport to be comprehensive or definitive, and such summaries, references and descriptions are qualified in their entirety by reference to each such document or statute, copies of which are available from the Agency upon request.

 The Agency is a body politic and corporate constituting a public agency and instrumentality of the State of North Carolina (the "State") which was created for the purpose of providing financing for residential housing for low and moderate income households.
 Pursuant to the Act, the Agency has established a housing program under the Trust Agreement (hereinafter referred to as the "Program") under which the Agency is authorized to enter into agreements for the purchase of mortgage loans and other obligations made for the purpose of assisting in providing housing to low and moderate income households in the State.
-Under the Act the interest rate or rates, sale price or prices and manner of sale of bonds issued by the Agency must be approved by the Local Government Commission (the "Commission") of the State.
+Under the Act the issuance of bonds or notes by the Agency and the interest rate or rates, sale price or prices and manner of sale thereof must be approved by the Local Government Commission (the "Commission") of the State.